a1regg/image-classifier/README.md

 ```
 The GUI allows users to:

--Drag and drop an image file for classification.
+- Drag and drop an image file for classification.
--Select an image file via a file dialog.
+- Select an image file via a file dialog.

 #Scripts Overview